 - Six graduate credits or sustaining in the fall and spring semesters is the minimum registration requirement for students to be classified as a full-time student for those who receive an assistantship.
 Programs may require that students register in more than six credits if holding an assistantship as stated in the plan of study for that program.

 - Three graduate credits in research or sustaining in the 7 1/2-week summer session is the minimum registration requirement for students to be classified as a full-time student for those who receive a 100% research assistantship in the summer.

 - Registration is not required in Winter Session for students who are classified “on contract” when the contract is written to include the fall and spring semesters.

 - Students classified as graduate or research assistants are required to provide an average of 20 hours of service per week in the winter session as part of their fall and spring award.

 - Students who receive 100% of the minimum stipend and a 100% tuition scholarship may not hold additional employment on or off campus.
 As with any professional appointment, the amount of service may vary from week to week, but the average is usually expected to be no more than 20 hours of service per week for the U.D. minimum stipend.
-Dean’s permission is required for any exception to this “no other employment policy” and APPROVAL BY THE DEAN must be forwarded to the Office of Graduate and Professional Education.
+Dean’s permission is required for any exception to this “no other employment policy” and APPROVAL BY THE DEAN must be forwarded to the Graduate College.

 - Fellows are expected to give their full-time attention to graduate study and may not engage in any remunerative employment while holding the fellowship.
-Dean’s permission is required for any exception to this “no other employment policy” and APPROVAL BY THE DEAN must be forwarded to the Office of Graduate and Professional Education.
+Dean’s permission is required for any exception to this “no other employment policy” and APPROVAL BY THE DEAN must be forwarded to the Graduate College.

 - Students who receive less than a 100% minimum stipend and are expected to provide service of less than 20 hours per week may accept additional work on or off campus.